-A home office is a place for concentration and, beyond any regular meetings, seclusion.
+A home office is a place for concentration and, beyond any regular meetings, seclusion, and peace of mind.
 This means the layout and decor must serve both requirements.
 It should be practical, of course, but also fit in with other features and aspects of your household.
 In that respect, it’s desirable to make it tasteful as well as useful.

 As such, here are a few thoughts on what makes a well-functioning yet fabulous home office.

 As home office spaces can differ enormously in terms of available space, the first thing to think about is the type of flooring that’s likely to work best.
 Carpets provide warmth and deaden sound, which is useful if there’s a need to minimize heating costs and create a haven in an environment that gets noisy at times, such as when your children arrive home from school.

 However, carpets can make it difficult to ensure workstations are mobile and office layouts flexible, and they require regular care and maintenance to keep them smart and clean.